kovaacs/PWABuilder/apps/blog/src/posts/building-a-drawing-pwa.md

 ### Microsoft Store

-Currently you can also use PWABuilder to package your PWA for the Microsoft Store!
+Currently, you can also use PWABuilder to package your PWA for the Microsoft Store!
 All you need to do is choose the Windows platform Instead of the Android platform:

 ![A screenshot that shows where the Windows platform is](https://miro.medium.com/max/6480/1*8J_dVkSyB8fZGmtjp0-z0Q.png)